smrfeld/dash-annotate-cv/README.md

 app.run(debug=True)
 ```

 The result is shown in the gif above.
+Check out the [examples](examples) directory for more examples.

 ### Loading the annotations & format